 Nathan is licensed to practice law in Louisiana and Mississippi.
 His practice involves tort and insurance defense, transportation defense, workers’ compensation defense, commercial litigation, healthcare litigation and insurance coverage disputes.
 He has practiced before the state, federal and workers’ compensation courts of both Louisiana and Mississippi.

-Nathan is a member of several legal associations and has maintained Martindale-Hubbell’s highest AV peer rating of “Preeminent” every year he has been rated.
+Nathan is a member of several legal associations and has maintained Martindale-Hubbell’s highest AV peer rating of “Preeminent” every year he has been rated and has been selected to the Louisiana Super Lawyers.
 He is also a proud member of the Hogs for the Cause “Hog of Fame.”
+He is proud to have run every Tchoupitoulas Barathon since 2011 without “incident.”